n-stuff/window-system/README.md

 ### Geometry project

-It provides types to make computation on curves.
+It provides types to make computations on curves.

 ### OpenGL.Context project